 - Detect: Continuously monitor for security events and anomalies.

 The third core function involves continuously monitoring for security events and anomalies.
 This includes implementing intrusion detection systems, log monitoring, and other tools to detect and respond to potential security incidents.
-By detecting incidents early, organizations can minimize the damage and respond effectively to mitigate further risks.
+By detecting incidents early, organisations can minimise the damage and respond effectively to mitigate further risks.

 - Respond: Develop and implement an effective response plan in the event of a cybersecurity incident.

 The fourth core function focuses on developing and implementing an effective response plan in the event of a cybersecurity incident.
 This includes establishing an incident response team, defining roles and responsibilities, and conducting regular drills and exercises to ensure readiness.
-By having a well-defined response plan, organizations can minimize the impact of incidents and recover quickly.
+By having a well-defined response plan, organisations can minimise the impact of incidents and recover quickly.

 - Recover: Restore operations and services after an incident, learning from the experience to improve future incident response.

 The final core function is to recover from a cybersecurity incident and learn from the experience to improve future incident response.
 This involves restoring operations and services, conducting post-incident analysis, and implementing corrective actions to prevent similar incidents in the future.
-By learning from past incidents, organizations can strengthen their cybersecurity defenses and enhance their overall resilience.
+By learning from past incidents, organisations can strengthen their cybersecurity defences and enhance their overall resilience.

 Advantages of Using NIST